omargammoh/pylog485/README.md

 * To find the address of the rpi rs485 usb converter
     * `ls -al /dev/ttyUSB* `

+* real time clock commands:
+    * `hwclock -w to copy the system time into the clock module`
+    * `hwclock -r To read the time from the clock module`
+    * `hwclock -s To copy the time from the clock module to the system`

 # How to test this
 * [checked]disconnect one of the sensor while in operation